-Use chat for qualification, not decoration
+Use chat for qualification

 Never block a high-intent action

 If a user is ready to book, call or submit a form, the chatbot should not force another path.
 Keep the main conversion actions visible.
-Chat should support them, not replace them.

 Where bots damage conversion